Water Level Sensors for Early Warning Systems for Emergency Management and Natural Disasters

-Learn more about cost-effective water monitoring on our industry page for water monitoring solutions and systems.
+Learn more about cost-effective water monitoring on our industry page for Smart Water Sensor Monitoring Systems.

 Please don’t hesitate to Contact Us at Info@Valarm.net and we’ll work with you, your teams, and your organization to deploy your most effective remote monitoring solution.

-2. Next, in the Valarm app go to the Yoctopuce settings screen to set up your Yocto-Knob electrical resistance sensor for water detection.
+2. Next, in the Valarm app go to the Yoctopuce settings screen to set up your Yocto-Knob electrical resistance Industrial IoT sensor for water detection.

 3. Connect a wire to the ground as well as however many of the Yocto-Knob lead wires you would like to use (up to 5).
 Each lead provides you with a threshold for the water level that is important for you.
 For example, with 5 wires you could put each one an inch apart and have Valarm alert you via text message or email if any of the wires are triggered.
 Then based on which wire is triggered you will know how high the water is, e.g., 1, 3, or 5 inches.

 5. With Valarm and Yocto-Knob calibrated we can set up our water detection scenario.
-In this example we’ve used a French Press (also makes great coffee and tea!) to demonstrate Valarm’s ability to alert you to different heights and water levels.
+In this example we’ve used a French Press (also makes great coffee and tea!) to demonstrate Valarm’s ability to measure and monitoring Industrial IoT sensors, and alert you to different heights and water levels.
 Set up each wire in your scenario to your desired level.

 6. For water detection, use the Inverted Min/Max option for each Yocto-Knob channel since we will get an increased resistance measurement when water has reached each level.
 Use the Scan All button to see what kinds of measurements you get with your wires in and out of the water.
 Here we found that values above 500 occur when the wire is submerged.
 So we set the max to 500 meaning Valarm will trigger alerts when water reaches this sensor wire.

 7. Set up your Valarm alerts to send out text messages (SMS) and/or email messages whenever a certain water height is triggered.
-Post all of your data to the web at tools.valarm.net for visualization, data export/download, and analysis.
+Post all of your data to the web on Valarm Tools Cloud / Tools.Valarm.net for visualization, data export/download, and analysis.